bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 **Note:**

 -   A word is defined as a character sequence consisting of non-space characters only.
--   Each word's length is guaranteed to be greater than 0 and not exceed *maxWidth*.
+-   Each word’s length is guaranteed to be greater than 0 and not exceed *maxWidth*.
 -   The input array `words` contains at least one word.

 **Example 1:**